-The Reaction Platform is the easiest way to run the entire suite of Reaction services at once, as of Reaction version 2.0.
+The Reaction Development Platform is the easiest way to run the entire suite of Reaction services at once, as of Reaction version 2.0.
 The Platform installs and runs the entire suite of Reaction services in these directories:

 |GraphQL API, Meteor API, Classic UI, Mongo|

 - Install Docker and Docker Compose (Mac | Windows | Linux)

 - Install Node.js

 - A GitHub account with a configured SSH key

 Recommended settings for Docker for Mac, Windows and Linux

 - Minimum 4GB of RAM and 4CPUs, for better performance allocate 4GB+ and 4CPUs+.
 For instructions visit the advanced section of the Docker for Mac Getting Started guide.

 Windows: Reaction Development Platform has not been fully tested on Windows at this time.

 Linux: Docker Compose is included when installing Docker on Mac and Windows, but will need to be installed separately on Linux.